 So, if you’re at your local Costco or Sam’s Club looking at a great deal on a huge multipack, step outside and call eBay support before you buy it and break it up.
 Just remember to bring your smartphone so you can get a passcode.

-When I originally wrote this article in 2016, eBay claimed to offer email and live chat support, but they were nowhere to be found even then.
-GetHuman also reports that there is no eBay email address or live chat.
-If these options still exist, they’re only available for certain questions, and you’ll have to jump through all of eBay’s hoops to get to them.
+When I originally wrote this article in 2016, eBay claimed to offer live chat support, but it was nowhere to be found even then.
+GetHuman also reports that there is no eBay live chat.
+If this option still exists, it's only available for certain questions, and you’ll have to jump through all of eBay’s hoops to get to them.